tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 When Applesoft encounters a statement like `PRINT "L"`, it will convert the `L` character to its ASCII code (decimal 76, hex `4C`) and turn the 7th-bit (called the "hi-bit") of this value to 1.
 In practice, it means that all ASCII characters have now a value 128 higher.
 For `L`, we have 76+128=204.

-If the original value is below 32, it means it represents a "Control" character (a character that is a combination of the CTRL-key and a few selected characters, mostly the alphabet, but not the numbers !), for example CTRL-G (to bip the computer) or CTRL-H to go down one text line.
+If the original value is below 32, it means it represents a "Control" character (a character that is a combination of the CTRL-key and a few selected characters, mostly the alphabet, but not the numbers !), for example CTRL-G (to beep the computer) or CTRL-H to go down one text line.

-If the "new" value is above 160 (128+32), it means the original value was NOT the one of a control-character and Applesoft will apply a "mask" (called the "FLASH" mask) that will turn the 6th bit on if "`FLASH`" is on (or do nothing if it's not).
+If the "new" value is above 160 (128+32), it means the original value was NOT the one of a control-character and Applesoft will apply a "mask" (called the "FLASH" mask) that will turn the 6th bit on if the `FLASH` text mode is on (or do nothing if it's not).

 From there, Applesoft gives control to the Monitor ROM to handle the character to print and to set the horizontal/vertical position of the next character to print.